NixOS/nix.dev/source/index.rst

 .. topic:: Introduction

-   An opinionated guide for developers wanting to get things done using `the Nix ecosystem <https://nixos.org/>`_.
+   An opinionated guide for developers wanting to get things done using `the Nix ecosystem <https://nixos.org/>`_:

-   Using Nix ecosystem you get:

    - Reproducible development environments.
    - Easy installation of software over URLS.